-Implantation of a midurethral sling is the standard surgical treatment for SUI in women.
-The urethra is the tube through wich urine is transported from the bladder to the outside.
-The sling is placed under the mid urethra to support it.
-This helps the the bladder neck and urethra better resist pressure.
+Implantation of a midurethral sling is the standard surgical treatment for stress urinary incontinence (SUI) in women.
+The urethra is the tube through which urine is transported from the bladder to the outside.
+The sling is placed under the mid-urethra to support it.
+This helps the bladder neck and urethra better resist pressure.

 Different types of slings are available.
 Differences include:

 - Retropubic and transobturator slings are equally effective, and complications for both are low.

 - A retropubic sling is inserted directly behind the pubic bone, near other organs.
 As a result, this type of sling may have a higher risk of complications during surgery than transobturator insertion.
 The risk that you may be unable to empty your bladder is higher using a retropubic route when compared to transobturator slings.

 - A transobturator sling is inserted through the groin, away from other organs.
 As a result, this surgery may be safer, but there is a higher risk of pain (including during intercourse) over the long term.

 - Material: synthetic or biological, elastic or tight, serrated or smooth

 The type of sling recommended for you depends on your individual needs.
 It also depends on the availability of different types of slings at your hospital and your surgeon’s experience with them.

 When should I consider a midurethral sling?